 As Shattuck sees it, the benefits of ocean transmission grids are many.
 For one thing, such grids will allow offshore power to be brought ashore near population centers where demand for electricity is highest versus the onshore substation that happens to lie closest, geographically, to a wind farm.

-“By separating transmission costs from energy generation costs, offshore wind developers can focus on how best to connect their wind farm to the ocean grid instead of the cost of running that power to shore and connecting it to the local grid,” said Shattuck.
+“By separating transmission costs from energy generation costs, offshore wind developers can focus on how best to connect their wind farm to the ocean grid instead of the cost of running that power to shore and connecting it to the local grid,” says Shattuck.

-An ocean grid will also allow wind energy generators to compete on a level playing field instead of favoring wind farm developers whose offshore lease areas happen to be closer to shore or closer to population centers, he added.
+An ocean grid will also allow wind energy generators to compete on a level playing field instead of favoring wind farm developers whose offshore lease areas happen to be closer to shore or closer to population centers, he adds.